Stuycs-K/finalproject-10-buff-otto-shore-constanza-tong-janet/README.md

 The user will e able to either encode a message into an audio file or decode an audio file containing a hidden message using makefile targets.

 **ENCODE INSTRUCTIONS**:
-1) Begin by loading the audio of your choice: make loadaudio [INSERT AUDIO FILE NAME]
+1) Begin by loading the audio of your choice: make loadaudio ARGS=[INSERT AUDIO FILE NAME]

 This audio file must be a wavfile.
 Find sample raw wavfiles in the wavFiles/raw folder.

-2) Encode your message into the loaded audio: make encode [INSERT MESSAGE]
+2) Encode your message into the loaded audio: make encode ARGS=[INSERT MESSAGE]

-3) Finally, run the following to insert the modified bytes back into a new wavfile: make returnaudio [INSERT AUDIO FILE NAME] [INSERT NEW AUDIO FILE NAME]
+3) Finally, run the following to insert the modified bytes back into a new wavfile: make returnaudio ARGS=[INSERT AUDIO FILE NAME] [INSERT NEW AUDIO FILE NAME]

-Ex: make returnaudio cyber.wav modified.wav
+Ex: make returnaudio ARGS=cyber.wav modified.wav

 This will create a new encoded wavfile with the user's indicated name in the wavFiles/encoded folder.
 This way, the user can hear faint differences in the audio.

 **DECODE INSTRUCTIONS**:
-1) The user must again begin by loading the encoded audio file: make loadaudio [INSERT AUDIO FILE NAME]
+1) The user must again begin by loading the encoded audio file: make loadaudio ARGS=[INSERT AUDIO FILE NAME]

 Find encoded audio files in the encoded folder of wavFiles for testing.

-2) Decode the message: make decode [INSERT AUDIO FILE NAME] [INSERT OUTPUT FILE NAME]
+2) Decode the message: make decode ARGS=[INSERT AUDIO FILE NAME] [INSERT OUTPUT FILE NAME]

 Use the encoded audio file and provide a name for the file with the message.